SiaFoundation/grants-guide/README.md

    the repository.
 The pull request should contain a clear title and description of the changes made.
 If the task can't be completed fully, mention what difficulties were encountered and what remains to be done.
-4. If applicable, include a description of how the changes can be tested. e.g. by running a specific integration test, trying out a new feature in the UI, etc.
+4. If applicable, include a description of how the changes can be tested, e.g. by running a specific integration test, trying out a new feature in the UI, etc.
 5. Make sure the code is buildable.
 6. Merge the pull request and move on to the next task.

 ℹ️ As you complete tasks, make sure to also update the README files in each of your repositories.
 Reviewers should be able to understand the purpose and functionality of your code by reading the README files as well as being able to run and test the code based on the instructions provided.
+A short example of a README file can be found [here](example-grant/README.md).

 ## Progress Reporting